jaca3894/Stacked/README.md

 Stacked is an experimental React Native app built around card game mastery.
 It combines live-action tracking of poker and blackjack tables with educational tools for learning the rules, strategies, and psychology behind the cards.
 Whether you're here to sharpen your game, fact-check a suspicious poker hand, or explore sneaky sleight-of-hand techniques used by pros, Stacked offers a compact toolkit designed to keep your brain dealt in.

+  > ⚠️ **Notice**: This UI is a work in progress.
+  > The current design and layout are not final and may change as the project evolves.
 <br>
 <div align="center">
   <h3>Poker</h3>